Scott3142/python-programming/site/codelabs/part-1.md

 A conditional statement begins with the keyword `if` followed by a condition, which is evaluated when the conditional statement is reached.
 The result of the evaluation is a boolean value.
 No evaluation occurred above.
 Instead, a boolean value (`True`) was explicitly used in the conditional statement.

 The condition is followed by a block, which is indented beneath.
-The source code inside the block is executed if the expression inside the parentheses evaluates to _true_.
+The source code inside the block is executed if the expression inside the parentheses evaluates to `True`.

 Let's look at an example where we compare numbers in the conditional statement.